Senate of Canada: Representation

 Each province and territory is entitled to its number of Senate seats specified in section 22.
 That section divides most of the provinces of Canada geographically among four regions, with one province and all three territories remaining outside any division.
 The divisions have equal representation of 24 senators each: Western Canada, Ontario, Quebec, and the Maritimes.
 The Western division comprises British Columbia, Alberta, Saskatchewan and Manitoba, each having 6 seats.
-The Maritimes division comprises New Brunswick and Nova Scotia, who each have 10 seats, and Prince Edward Island, who has 4 seats.
+The Maritimes division comprises New Brunswick and Nova Scotia, who each have 10 seats, and Prince Edward Island, which has 4 seats.
 Newfoundland and Labrador is represented by six senators.
 The Northwest Territories, Yukon and Nunavut have one senator each.

 Quebec senators are the only ones to be assigned to specific districts within their province.
 This rule was adopted to ensure that both French- and English-speakers from Quebec were represented appropriately in the Senate.

 Like most other upper houses worldwide, the Canadian formula does not use representation by population as a primary criterion for member selection, since this is already done for the House of Commons.
 Rather, the intent when the formula was struck was to achieve a balance of regional interests and to provide a house of "sober second thought" to check the power of the lower house when necessary.
 Therefore, the most populous province (Ontario) and two western provinces that were low-population at their accession to the federation and that are within a region are under-represented, while the Maritimes are over-represented.
-For example, British Columbia, with a population of about five million, sends six senators to Ottawa, whereas Nova Scotia and New Brunswick, both with populations under one million, are entitled to 10 senators each.
+For example, British Columbia, with a population of about six million, sends six senators to Ottawa, whereas Nova Scotia and New Brunswick, both with populations under one million, are entitled to 10 senators each.
 Only Quebec has a share of senators approximate to its share of the total population.

 Senators must possess land worth at least $4,000 and have residency in the province or territory for which they are appointed.
 In the past, the residency requirement has often been interpreted liberally, with virtually any holding that met the property qualification, including primary residences, second residences, summer homes, investment properties, and undeveloped lots, having been deemed to meet the residency requirement; as long as the senator listed a qualifying property as a residence, no further efforts have typically been undertaken to verify whether they actually resided there in any meaningful way.